-5 Reasons Why Harry Potter Is Actually The Worst Character In His Own Series
+5 Reasons Why Harry Potter Is The Worst

 A person's thoughts about the best and worst Harry Potter characters can be polarizing, especially opinions about who may be overrated and underrated in the grand scope of the series.
 The Harry Potter universe is home to dozens upon dozens of characters and every individual reader has a different opinion.
 For example, I think that Remus Lupin is the best character in Harry Potter.
 Neville Longbottom comes in a very close second.
 I think that there needs to be a rewrite of the entire series where the main character is Hermione instead of Harry, because imagine how awesome that would be?